 The Value Based Insurance Design (VBID) program provides extra savings for specific medical services and prescription drugs for HealthAmerica members with asthma, coronary artery disease (CAD), chronic osbstructive pulmonary disease (COPD), diabetes, or heart failure.
 To be eligible for participation in the program, employees, their spouse/domestic partner and dependent(s) must be an active participant in the college's medical insurance offered through HealthAmerica/HealthAssurance.

 For more information, please call HealthAmerica Member Services at (717)540-6315 or 1-800-252-5742.

 Health Risk Assessment (HRA) & Health America

 Interested in an assessment of your health risks?
 Fill out the Health Risk Assessment (HRA), provided by Health America.
+Employees who are not participating members of the college's medical insurance plan should send an email to email@example.com to request guest-user HRA online instructions.
 For assistance with logging onto the Health America/My Online Services website, please call (866) 210-4569, Monday through Friday between 8am - 6pm.

 Also, to find out more about Health American Group Benefits, visit the Health America: My Group Benefits page.

 If you have additional questions about these or any other Health initiatives, please email firstname.lastname@example.org.